Skip to main content

 Conditions

-Conditions let you filter which events actually trigger the workflow.
-Each condition compares a variable (e.g. severity CVSS, asset type) against a value using one of five operators:
+Conditions filter which events actually trigger the workflow.
+Each condition compares a variable from the event payload against a value using an operator.
+A workflow with no conditions fires on every matching event.

 Variables